A guide to overseeding and transition turf.

-During the winter sports season, the lush green playing surfaces that you see on TV are all overseeded with ryegrass.
-So if you have warm-season turf then this article is directed at you if you want it to look good all year round even during the colder winter months.
+During the winter sports season, the lush green playing surfaces that you see on Australian TV are all overseeded with perennial ryegrass seed.
+So if you have warm-season turf then this article is directed at you if you want it to look good all year round.

 Timing of overseeding and transition.

 For both overseeding in the autumn and transitioning in the spring correct timing is important to ensure both operations go smoothly.
-Growth Potential is a means of accurately determining when this work should be carried out and takes into account that for example couch and ryegrass grow better in contrasting weather conditions.
-Couch being a warm season grass will grow best in the summer months in contrast to ryegrass thats grows better in the autumn/ winter months when couch can tend to take on a brown appearance as it goes dormant.
+Growth Potential allows you to accurately determine when this should be carried out.
+It takes into account the temperature requirements of couch and ryegrass.
+Couch being a warm season grass it grows best in the summer months.
+In contrast ryegrass that grows better in the autumn/ winter months.
+The latter time is when couch can tend to take on a brown appearance as it goes dormant.

-The image above shows this concept being applied to the Parramatta climate but it can be applied anywhere relevant climate data is available.
-In this particular situation overseeding after mid March is when the ryegrass will be growing best in contrast to the couch.
+The image above shows growth potential for Parramatta in NSW.
+However, it can be applied anywhere climate data is available.
+In this particular situation overseeding after mid March is when the ryegrass will be growing best.
 For transitioning the ryegrass out this should occur after October for exactly the opposite reasons.
-Unfortunately due to usage constraints you may well not be able to carry out this work at the ideal time.
+Unfortunately due to use constraints you may well not be able to carry out this work at the ideal time.

-Choosing a agood seed is important for the success of overseeding and transition work.
+Choosing an appropriate turf seed is important for any success of overseeding and subsequent transition work.
+Generally either annual or perennial ryegrass is used.
 For the home gardener I’d always buy wholesale as then you know what you are getting.
 The key to seed selection is reading the label but there are a few tips you can use to make sure you are getting what you are paying for.
 All commercial seed should come with a seed certificate showing its purity, how old it is, germination percentage, and weed seed content.

 Bare in mind commercial pricing of annual ryegrass is around $4.5/kg, perennial ryegrass is $6.50/kg and uncoated Kikuyu seed is around $60/kg.